arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	> **Note:** Take notice of the **dependsOn** property.
 The autoscale setting resource depends on the **Hosting Plan** configured for the server farm.

-1. First you will add the **profiles** property, which stablishes the minimum and maximum number of instances to perform the autoscaling.
+1. First you will add the **profiles** property, which establishes the minimum and maximum number of instances to perform the autoscaling.
 In this case, you will set a minimum of 2 instances and a maximum value of 4.
 The default number of instances that the website will start is 2.

 	<!-- mark:13-22 -->
 	````JavaScript